 Position Opening: World Religions

 SAMFORD UNIVERSITY, Department of Religion seeks to fill a tenure-track Assistant Professor position in World Religions.
 The position will begin in August 2004.
 The person filling this position will lead the department in shaping its offerings on non-Christian traditions.
 The teaching load of three courses per semester will include introductory courses in religion, the Core Curriculum course in biblical studies, and advanced undergraduate courses in the candidate’s field of expertise.
 Applicants must have the Ph.D. or equivalent and demonstrated excellence in teaching and research.
 Samford is a university with a Baptist heritage and a Christian mission.
 The successful applicant will be able to support this mission fully.
 Consideration of applications will begin October 15, and continue until the position is filled.
 Preliminary interviews will be held at the AAR/SBL Annual Meetings in Atlanta.
 Send a letter of interest, curriculum vitae, three letters of recommendation, and other supporting materials to Kenneth B. E. Roxburgh, Chair, Department of Religion, 800 Lakeshore Drive, Samford University, Birmingham, AL 35229-2251.
-E-mail inquiries only to .
+E-mail inquiries only to email@example.com.
 Interested individuals may visit the University’s web site: http://www.samford.edu.